arydotwav/arydotwav/README.md

-Hi, I’m @arydotwav or ariana!
+hi! i'm ariana!

-currently learning and working on a django project:]
+currently learning and working on a django project :]